Convex-Dev/design/papers/convex-whitepaper.md

 E xxxxx  o           x
 ```

 Finally, another round of propagation is performed.
-Peers now observe 100% of Stake supporting the same Proposed Consensus, so are able to confirm the Ordering `x` as the new Consensus (the completion of the 2-phase commit)
+Peers now observe 100% of Stake supporting the same Proposed Consensus, so can confirm the Ordering `x` as the new Consensus (the completion of the 2-phase commit)

 ```
   ABCDE  Consensus   Proposed Consensus